 Understanding California’s legal framework

 California’s legal framework surrounding sexual harassment training is governed primarily by the California Fair Employment and Housing Act (FEHA) and Senate Bill 1343 (SB 1343).
-These laws mandate that employers with five or more employees provide sexual harassment prevention training to all employees, including temporary and seasonal workers, within six months of hire or promotion and every two years thereafter.
+These laws mandate that employers with five or more employees provide sexual harassment training to all employees, including temporary and seasonal workers, within six months of hire or promotion and every two years thereafter.

 For seasonal, temporary, or other employees working fewer than six months, an employer must provide training within 30 calendar days after the hire date or within 100 hours worked, depending on whichever occurs first.
 If an employee doesn’t work 30 days or 100 hours, training won’t be required.

-California law requires that sexual harassment training last a minimum of two hours for supervisory employees and one hour for nonsupervisory employees.
-These training sessions can be conducted in person, online (like Ethena‘s!), or through other interactive formats, as long as they meet the statutory requirements.
+California law requires that sexual harassment training last a minimum of two hours for supervisory employees and one hour for non-supervisory employees.

 With modern work schedules and decreased attention spans (we get it, the internet is distracting!), it’s helpful to know that training doesn’t need to be conducted in one session and can be completed over the course of multiple sessions, as long as the cumulative amount of time is met.

+Yes.
 Employers are required to maintain records of completed sexual harassment training for a minimum of two years, including the names of participants, dates of training, and copies of training materials.
 Certification of training completion should be provided to employees upon finishing the program.

-Employers are also required to develop a harassment, discrimination, and retaliation prevention policy.
+California employers are also required to develop a harassment, discrimination, and retaliation prevention policy.
 The policy should — among other things — be in writing, list currently protected categories, outline the complaint process, emphasize confidentiality, and reinforce the importance of fair and timely investigations.

 Employers must distribute both an information sheet on sexual harassment and the company’s policies by one or more of the following methods:

-1. Printed in hard copy, along with an acknowledgement form
+- Printed in hard copy, along with an acknowledgement form

-2. Emailed, along with an acknowledgement form
+- Emailed, along with an acknowledgement form

-3. Posted on the company’s intranet, along with a tracking system to ensure employees have read and acknowledged the policies.
+- Posted on the company’s intranet, along with a tracking system to ensure employees have read and acknowledged the policies.
 This can sometimes be done from e-learning training or HRIS platforms

-4. Included in new-hire orientation
+- Included in new-hire orientation

 Employers must also display, in a prominent and accessible location, a poster developed by California regarding transgender rights.